JoshWang3/Chuwa20250609/Short Questions/hw6/hw6.md

 3. JVM Guarantee:
-    - Class-level lock on `DoubleCheckedSingleton.class` ensures only one thread can enter the critical section during initialization.
+    - Class-level lock on `Singleton.class` ensures only one thread can enter the critical section during initialization.
     - Once initialized, all threads return the same reference, avoiding duplicate instances.